US exempts Gulf of Mexico oil drillers from endangered species protections

 But critics have dubbed the committee a “god squad”, a reference to the power it holds over a species’ continued existence.

-Tuesday’s committee was staffed by Trump appointees including Interior Secretary Doug Burgum and Agriculture Secretary Brooke Rollins.
+Tuesday’s committee was staffed by Trump appointees, including Secretary of the Interior Doug Burgum and Secretary of Agriculture Brooke Rollins.

-Advocates have vowed to challenge the exemptions, arguing that the Trump administration failed to abide by the protocols set out under the Endangered Species Act.
+Advocates have promised to challenge the exemptions, arguing that the Trump administration failed to abide by the protocols set out under the Endangered Species Act.
 They also question whether the rationale for Tuesday’s exemption is justified by facts.

 “The Endangered Species Act has not slowed an iota of oil from being extracted from the Gulf,” said Andrew Bowman, the president of the advocacy group Defenders of Wildlife.
 “I cannot stress enough how unprecedented and unlawful this action is.”